-Le Creuset vs All Clad, these two are biggest name in the high end cookware industry.
+Le Creuset vs All Clad, these two are biggest name in the cookware industry.
 But the big question is, who makes the best cookware?
-I will say this, due to the metal used, the performance in heat conduction will automatically go to all clad.
+While this may disappoint some people, but all clad usually wins in terms of performance.
+The metal use is simply better on their cookware.
 However, there is more to a cookware than just performance.
-The color, the shape and the design are all important.
-This comparison will go through each aspect of the cookware and we will see if one is better than the other.
+The color, the shape and the design are all important factor.
+This comparison will go through each aspect of the cookware and we will see which brand is truly better.

 Le Creuset vs All Clad Quick Summary